babypawcio/sokoban/README.md

 sokoban learning project, with a BIG help of a youtube tutorial

-Simple Sokoban game created for fun along with a youtube tutorial.
+Simple Sokoban game created for fun along with a video.

-Created to learn the logic and syntax of programming something that can "move" in c
+Created to learn the logic and syntax of programming something that can "move" in C.

-YouTube tutorial that helped me a lot and i was following all along: https://www.youtube.com/watch?v=R7F5EyI4kXo
+YouTube tutorial that helped me a lot and i was following step by step: https://www.youtube.com/watch?v=R7F5EyI4kXo